Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Start Nginx

-Enable Nginx service if you would like it to launch at system startup:
+Enable the Nginx service if you would like it to launch at system startup:

 Make sure Nginx started successfully: